Yuweh/App.Testing101/README.md

 ### ANATOMY OF A TEST CASE
 -----

-Previously in this lesson, you learned that unit tests are stored under their own group in the project explorer.
+The unit being tested is always a .swift class file, and all the tests related to that class are grouped in a single test class.

-The unit being tested is always a .swift class fi le, and all the tests related to that class are grouped in a single test class.
-A test class is just a Swift class that inherits from XCTestCase and can contain fi ve types of methods:
+A test class is just a Swift class that inherits from XCTestCase and can contain five types of methods:

 ➤ Setup method: This method is called setUp() and is called before each test method is executed in the test class.